- buy a climbing rose – fragrant yellow blooming – for one side of the wooden pergola (other side covered by fruiting black berry).

 - more manure for all roses, currant bushes etc.

 - plant an edible plum tree and also a crab apple in the back patch.
 Crab apples are good pollinators.
 Attractive blossom is followed by small, sharp-tasting fruit suitable for making jelly.
 Grow in reasonably fertile well-drained soil in full sun or light shade.

 - plant a small patch of tall bamboo in the back (to provide a constant source of bamboo poles for the allotment)

-get 1 or 2 white / pale pink flowering mallow bushes for the sunny back far corner(we planted a white and purple centred flowering tree mallow early August 2019)
+get 1 or 2 white / pale pink flowering mallow bushes for the sunny back far corner(we planted a white and purple centred flowering tree mallow early August 2019) build a cold frame

 Perennial Flower Bed